viswanathct/kart/ReadMe.md

   * 1632  Reverted the decision of using $ notations.
 Instead restructured the existing property *properties* to accommodate the needs.
   * 1632  Split the property, named properties into fields and nodes to differentiate data fields from UI nodes.
   * 2052  Made the params property optional on resources.

+* 180103

+  * 0942  Decided to use query strings to represent complex objects in URLs, for readability.
+This could be switched to JSON through configuration.
+  * 1140  Wrote the first import.
+  * 1210  Renamed the property sortKey, to sortOrder, so to allow for multiple sorts.
+  * 1235  Extracted out the server configs.